Isha-Guptaa/snakemake/README.md

 # snakemake
-This is my first workflow.
+This is my first workflow using snakemake.